Castle Frome: Geography

 Castle Frome is approximately 2 mi from north to south and 1.75 mi east to west, and covers an area of 6.33 km2.
 Adjacent parishes are Bishops Frome at the north and north-east, Much Cowarne at the west, Canon Frome at the south-west, and Bosbury at the south-east.
 The parish is rural, of farms, fields, managed woodland and coppices, water courses, isolated and dispersed businesses, and residential properties.

 The A4103 east to west Hereford to Worcester road at the north of the parish partly forms the boundary with Bishops Frome.
 The only through route, and though the centre of the parish, is the north to south B4214 Bromyard to Ledbury road.
 Two minor roads run from the B4214, one to the village of Canon Frome at the south-west, the other to the A4103 at the small village of Fromes Hill at the extreme north-east.
 All other routes are country lanes, farm tracks, access roads and footpaths.
 The River Frome flows north to south near the western edge of the parish.
 The Back Brook, a further watercourse to the west of and flowing parallel to the River Frome partly forms the boundary with Much Cowarne.
 At the east of the parish is Catley Brook, with its source at the north-east, and dammed to form four ponds, which flows into and becomes part of the boundary with Bosbury, where it flows into the River Leadon.

 Governance

 Castle Frome is represented in the lowest tier of UK governance by two members on the nine-member Stretton Grandison Group Parish Council, which also includes the parish of Canon Frome, Stretton Grandison, and Eggleton.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Three Crosses ward, to Herefordshire County Council.
-Castle Frome is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Castle Frome is represented in the UK Parliament as part of the North Herefordshire constituency.

-In 1974 Castle Frome became part of the Malvern Hills District of the now defunct county of Hereford and Worcester, instituted under the 1972 Local Government Act.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.
+In 1974 Castle Frome became part of the Malvern Hills District of the now defunct county of Hereford and Worcester, instituted under the Local Government Act 1972.